-Such tree is known as a binary search tree.
+Such a tree is known as a binary search tree.
 In theory, it should speed up the search up to O(N) = logN.
-At the same time, a simple unordered list with the head can also be viewed as a tree, with a head as a root and with one child for each element except the tail, and, as we may expect, search in such list takes up to O(N) = N operations.
-So, actually, search in a binary tree falls somewhere in between of O(N) = N and O(N) = logN based on how the tree was constructed.
+At the same time, a simple unordered list with the head can also be viewed as a tree, with a head as root and with one child for each element except the tail, and, as we may expect, search in such list takes up to O(N) = N operations.
+So, actually, search in a binary tree falls somewhere in between O(N) = N and O(N) = logN based on how the tree was constructed.
 To construct a tree ‘properly’, different approaches may be used to rebalance the tree on the fly to achieve search complexity around logN.
 The most common is a red-black tree – it is implemented in a C++ STL library for containers such as map and set.

 A special structure known as B-tree is developed for working with a large block of data instead of little key-value pairs.
 It usually has large nodes and large branching factor, and is suitable for storing huge arrays on disk, maintaining O(N) = logN complexity for search.
 B-trees are used in filesystems, such as NTFS and Ext4, in MySQL as indexes and more.

 Of course, this list is incomplete: trees are incredibly common in search algorithms.
 For instance, there is a tree called ‘trie’, which stores strings or streams as a list of nodes: instead of storing ‘trie’ in a single node, it would have five nodes: root –t-> empty –r-> empty –i-> empty –e-> value.

 Unfortunately, it is impossible to cover such a wide field of knowledge within such a short article.
 If you are interested, some additional hints for further reading are: